arnoldt100/anansi/documentation/source/how_to_build_anansi.rst

     * modify your **PYTHONPATH** environmental variable to include Anansi's python packages directory

 **ANANSI_TOP_LEVEL** is the fully qualified path to  Anansi's software package top directory level.

 A utility Bash script, *set_env_var_anansi.sh*, is provided to perform these tasks.
 The script must be sourced while the current working directory is the Anansi software package top level.
+The command to source the helper script is

 **source ./bin/set_env_var_anansi.sh**